Sardingfish/GTHC_HK/README.md

 | Fortran | `GTHC_HK.f90` | |

 **Consistency Assurance**: While all implementations maintain the same core algorithm, any discrepancies between versions should be resolved by referring to the MATLAB implementation as the authoritative reference standard.
-**Consistency Assurance**: While all implementations maintain the same core algorithm, any discrepancies between versions should be resolved by referring to the MATLAB implementation as the authoritative reference standard.

 ### Usage Recommendations